Bevy Plugins

 The Plugin trait

-Usually we prefer to use simple functions, but if your plugin has additional life-cycle requirements you can implement the Plugin trait and define the life-cycle methods you are interested in.
+Usually we prefer using simple functions, but if your plugin has additional life-cycle requirements you can implement the Plugin trait and define the life-cycle methods you are interested in.

 pub struct CameraPlugin;